Michelle-Radomski/verou-3-portfolio-Michelle-Radomski/README.md

 # Portfolio

-## Important note

-At the moment I am wrestling with Heroku to get my Plantasia website up and running for everyone to see but I will fix this very soon.
-In the meantime you can view the code itself on my github by clicking the github icon at my Plantasia article.

 ## Inspiration for portfolio

 Like we at BeCode like to say: Google is your best friend!
 In order to get some inspiration I have checked a lot of other portfolios out there in the universe.
 I decided I wanted to go for a dark theme since I never made that before.